Four-year postgraduate programme in orthodontics

 The interdisciplinary care for patients who require combined orthodontic-surgical treatment and/or combined orthodontic-prosthodontic treatment and/or combined orthodontic-periodontal treatment is encouraged by close co-operation with residents in these specialties.

-In addition, for those who combine the postgraduate program in orthodontics with a PhD program, a PhD degree can be awarded after fulfillment of all requirements (doctoral thesis and its public defense).
+In addition, for those who combine the postgraduate programme in orthodontics with a PhD programme, a PhD degree can be awarded after fulfillment of all requirements (doctoral thesis and its public defense).

 Conditions of admission

 Applicants should have graduated as a dentist (DDS or DMD) from a recognized institution.

 Before you can start one of the postgraduate programmes in Orthodontics at universities in the Netherlands, you have to be registered as a dentist in the Netherlands (BIG registration), which also requires a Dutch language proficiency test.